bachan/articles/color_detection_in_tiki_search/README.md

 ## The Three Problems

-Our ultimate goal with the seller side part is to be able to detect the color for 100% of our catalog with reaonsable accuracy.
+Our ultimate goal with the seller side part is to be able to detect the color for 100% of our catalog with reasonable accuracy.
 The only information we have that can tell us about colors is color variation tags set by sellers, which we supposedly trust; and also full set of product images, that sellers upload to represent their selection.
 So we naturally think about 2 separate problems here:

 Problem 1: How do we detect color for each uploaded product image?